vbogretsov/postfix/README.md

 tokens of `infix` except the brackets.
 User can use the macro `PX_LEN` to get the correct size of `postfix` if `infix` is an array located in stack.
-After the function `px_parse` exists the `postfix` array will contain tokens of expression in the postfix notation terminated by the token with type `PX_TOKEN_TERM`.
+After the function `px_parse` exists the `postfix` array will contain tokens of expression in the postfix notation terminated by the token of type `PX_TOKEN_TERM`.

 The parameter `prio` is a pointer to a function with the following signature: